 Institutional sponsorship of a training program may be transferred from one institution to another under certain circumstances.
-The program director must contact the Council office in writing within 30 days of sponsorship changes to determine whether transfer of the program is appropriate or whether reapplication as a new program is necessary.
-In the event the program sponsorship change constitutes the addition or removal of a co-sponsor, the institution must notify the Council in writing within 30 days of this change.
-A request for transfer of institutional sponsorship should be submitted as early in the training year as possible should reapplication and on-site evaluation be necessary.
+The program director must contact the Council office in writing within 30 days of sponsorship changes.
+In the event the program sponsorship change involves addition or removal of a co-sponsor, the institution must notify the Council in writing within 30 days of this change.